Sparse reconstruction in spin systems I: iid spins: -clue and sparse reconstruction for transitive functions

 \subsection{No sparse reconstruction for transitive functions of fair coins}

 The following theorem provides a sharp upper bound on the clue of not only Boolean, but general real-valued transitive functions.
-The proof is surprisingly short and it demonstrates the power of the notion of spectral sample in an impressive way.
+The proof is surprisingly short and it demonstrates the power of the notion of spectral sample.